S172(1) statement

 The Company also recognises the importance of providing information to, and consulting with, its employees about workplace issues, such as company policies, health & safety and matters affecting terms and conditions of employment.
 The Employee Consultation Council (“the ECC”) was established in 2014 as the primary mechanism for informing and consulting upon such matters.
 In recognition of the significant number of UK based employees of other companies within the Group, the ECC also operates as an information and consultation forum for those employees.

-The directors of the Company are committed to the principle of employee share participation, providing employees with the opportunity to acquire Group’s shares on an advantageous basis operated under HM Revenue & Customs approved share scheme arrangements.
+The directors of the Company are committed to the principle of employee share participation, providing employees with the opportunity to acquire shares in the ultimate parent company on an advantageous basis operated under HM Revenue & Customs approved share scheme arrangements.
 This opportunity is provided through the Sharesave programme.

-Applications for employment by disabled persons are always fully considered, bearing in mind the respective aptitudes and abilities of the applicant concerned.
-In the event of members of staff becoming disabled, every effort is made to ensure that their employment with the Company continues and that appropriate training is arranged.
-It is the policy of the Company that the training, career development and promotion of a disabled person should, as far as possible, be identical to that of a person who does not suffer from a disability and we will consider all reasonable adjustments to achieve that aim.
+Applications for employment by people with disabilities are always fully considered, bearing in mind the respective aptitudes and abilities of the applicant concerned.
+In the event of members of staff having a new disability, every effort is made to ensure that their employment continues with the Company and that appropriate training is arranged.
+It is the policy of the Company that the training, career development and promotion of a colleague with disabilities should, as far as possible, be identical to that of a person who does not have a disability and we consider all reasonable adjustments to achieve that aim.

 We have an active and engaged employee network, called VodABILITY, which supports colleagues who have, and raises awareness of, disabilities.
-Our commitment to supporting colleagues who have a disability is supported by the fact that Shelley Malton, our Customer Service & Operations Director, is the Executive Sponsor of the VodABILITY network.
+Our commitment to supporting colleagues who have a disability is supported by the fact that MG Pecorari, our UK Wholesale and Strategy Director, is the Executive Sponsor of the VodABILITY network.